sensei-hacker/inavwiki/Modes.md

 ### PASSTHRU
 Direct servo control in fixed-wing.

-In this mode there is no stabiliation.
+In this mode there is no stabilization.

 What FC does in PASSTHRU mode is: Motor mixing, Servo Mixing, Expo settings.
 Also Failsafe is still active so it wont overwrite that function.